A universal compression theory for lottery ticket hypothesis and neural scaling laws: Universal Compression Theorem

 \end{theorem}

-If $f(\theta)$ is a symmetric polynomial of degree $k$, then $f(\theta)$ is fully determined by the first $k$ moments, and any change to $\theta$ that preserves these moments leaves $f(\theta)$ unchanged.
+If $f(\theta)$ is a symmetric polynomial of degree $k$, then, $f(\theta)$ is fully determined by the first $k$ moments.
+Thus, any change to $\theta$ that preserves these moments leaves $f(\theta)$ unchanged.
 In other words, the variables can be compressed into the size of their leading $k$ moments as a linear space.
-The classical Tchakaloff theorem gives a direct upper bound on the number of elements required for the compression.
+The following theorem by Tchakaloff gives a direct upper bound on the number of elements required for the compression.